Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 Use: Labeled Indications

-Chronic obstructive pulmonary disease: Long-term maintenance treatment of airflow obstruction in chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema
+Chronic obstructive pulmonary disease: Long-term maintenance treatment of airflow obstruction in chronic obstructive pulmonary disease, including chronic bronchitis and/or emphysema

 Documentation of allergenic cross-reactivity for sympathomimetics is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-COPD: Inhalation: Two inhalations once daily (maximum: 2 inhalations per day.)
+COPD: Soft mist inhaler: Oral inhalation: Two inhalations once daily (maximum: 2 inhalations per day.)

-For oral inhalation only.
+Oral inhalation: Soft mist inhaler: For oral inhalation only; administer at the same time each day.
 Prime inhaler prior to initial use or if not used for >21 days by pointing inhaler towards ground and actuating until aerosol cloud is seen, then repeat 3 additional times before use.
 If not used for >3 days (but ≤21 days), actuate once before use.
 To prepare inhaler for use after priming, refer to manufacturer labeling.
 When dose is ready to be administered, breathe in slowly through the mouth and press the dose release button; continue to breathe in slowly as long as possible, then hold breath for 10 seconds or for as long as comfortable.
 Repeat for second inhalation.

 Store at 25°C (77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 Avoid freezing.
 Discard 3 months after cartridge is inserted into inhaler.